Family & Friends

 Young Adults Work Play Program:

-The young adults work/play program is intended for those aged 18-25 to learn the values of work while enjoying fun during their stay.
-Program participants will work 3 hours a day in one of these areas: maintenance, housekeeping, program/set up, & kitchen/dinning hall.
+The young adults work/play program is intended for those aged 18-25 to learn the values of work while enjoying fun during their stay. **Program participants will work 3 hours a day in the dining hall/kitchen.
 In compensation program participants lodging and conference fee is waived.
 Participants just pay for meals during their stay.
 Want to be part of this program?
-Please fill out the form here and afterwards register here.
+Please fill out the form here and afterwards register for your conference and put in the note section "young adults program participant".
 Previous Family & Friends Weeks!

 |